 about / contact information

 I cling onto details, images, to find my way through the immensity of the crowd.
-Taking pictures and making movies allow me to free myself from linear time; to show the singular temporality of every person or character, the inner movements within people and places.
+Taking pictures and making movies allow me to free myself from linear time; to show the singular temporality of every place, person or character.

 I make a movie just like I make a collage.
 I work with different directors of photography on the same project, each of them bringing their own sensitivity and a personal way of producing images.
 I gather energies, personalities, words, sounds, and tell what I intend to be an optimistic story.